kitkatfund/ipfs-auto-deploy/README.md

 4. [Create a Telegram Bot](https://core.telegram.org/bots/tutorial) for deployment notifications.
     1. Set the `TELEGRAM_BOT_TOKEN` in the `.env` file.
     2. Create a new group, add your new bot to it, make it the group admin.
 Find out the chat ID of the group by visiting `https://web.telegram.org/a/` and selecting the group.
 The chat ID will be in the URL, it ususally starts with `-100` for groups that have bot admins.
 Set the `TELEGRAM_CHAT_ID` in the `.env` file.
+5. [Create a new Cloudflare Transform Rule](https://developers.cloudflare.com/rules/transform/url-rewrite/create-dashboard/) for each of the apps you want to pin.
+The rules can have any values for now as our application will fix them for us.
+We just need to do this for the Rule ID to be available in the next step.
-5. Copy the `src/utils/config.sample.ts` file and rename it to `src/utils/config.ts`
+6. Copy the `src/utils/config.sample.ts` file and rename it to `src/utils/config.ts`
     1. Add the `appUUID`, `transformedURL`, `transformedURL` inside `cloudflareRuleExpression`, `cloudflareZoneId`, `cloudflareRulesetId` and `cloudflareRuleId` for each of the apps.
 You can obtain the `cloudflareZoneId` by following the instructions in the [Cloudflare documentation](https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids/).
 The `cloudflareRulesetId` and `cloudflareRuleId` can be obtained by following the instructions on [this page](https://developers.cloudflare.com/ruleset-engine/rulesets-api/view/).
-6. Deploy with a method of your choice, just like any backend application, Dockerfile is included.
+7. Deploy with a method of your choice, just like any backend application, Dockerfile is included.